AzimovSherkhon/PCA-Enhanced-Adaptive-NVAR-Framework-for-High-Resolution-Sea-Surface-Temperature-Forecasting/README.md

 This project is distributed under the MIT License.
 See [`LICENSE`](LICENSE).

-## Citation

-If you use this code or reproduce the experiments, please cite the associated manuscript:

-> Sherkhon Azimov, Susana López-Moreno, Eric Dolores-Cuenca, JinYong Choi, and Sangil Kim, “PCA-Enhanced Adaptive NVAR Framework for High-Resolution Sea Surface Temperature Forecasting,” *Computers & Geosciences*.

-The bibliographic details should be updated after publication if a DOI and final publication information become available.

 ## Contact

-For questions concerning the implementation or manuscript, please contact the corresponding author through the contact information provided in the associated manuscript.
+For questions concerning the implementation or manuscript, please contact: sherxonazimov94@pusan.ac.kr.